dvgis/threebox-es6/docs/Threebox.md

 ```js
 tb.remove(obj)
 ```
-method to remove an object from Threebox scene and the `tb.world.children` array.
+Method to remove an object from Threebox scene and the `tb.world.children` array.

 <br>